10773n/Spotifystatistics/README.md

 This application is made with android studio that is connecting to a localhost servlet.
 The application takes premade users and their music information to make toplists in the three different tabs - artist, songs and genres (the last one is coming soon).
 The servlet application is only a temporary solution.
 The goal is to integrate Spotifys API with the application to show real user data.
 To learn more about Spotify's API, go to : https://developer.spotify.com/documentation/android/#api-documentation

+Information about the users is currently in users under Spotifystatistics\app\src\main\assets\users.json.
 To log in you must choose one of the two users that excists at the moment:

     username : 10773n
     password : hej123